tschmutzer/kmasker/README.md

 Kmasker --run --fasta query.fasta --kindex At1 Hv1

-#### COMPARATIVE
+#### FISH

-Kmasker --run --compare --fasta query.fasta --kindex At1 Hv1
+Kmasker --run --fish --fasta query.fasta --kindex At1

-Perform a comparative study using multiple kindex.
-Kmasker will search for differences between both applied kindex.
+Check input sequence for long sequence stretches with low repetitiveness.
+As a results candidate sequences with good target specififity and functionality are selected.

 #### gRNA